 We are about to enter a jam-packed genealogical extravaganza of a year with some huge exhibitions planned for 2019.
 It feels like more and more people are taking the plunge and diving into their family history.
-With this in mind, I’ve asked six genealogical experts (including me), six questions about their top tips, 2019 predictions, favourite sites and toolbox essentials.
-You might recognise some of their names from last year’s ‘Ask the Experts‘ blog, but there’s a quick re-cap below, before we hit the questions:
+With this in mind, I’ve asked six genealogy experts (including me), six questions about their top tips, 2019 predictions, favourite sites and toolbox essentials.
+Before we hit the interview, meet our genealogy experts:

 With a keen interest in military history and 15 years experience in genealogy, Paul Chiddicks is an avid blogger, updating his own site regularly and often featuring in Family Tree magazines online blog.